to77e/paslok/README.md

 sudo apt install xclip
 ```

-First you need to create a "internal/config/config.yaml" file in which to declare:
+First you need to declare environment variables:
-cipherKey - AES 256 encryption key;
+PASLOK_CIPHER_KEY - AES 256 encryption key;
-filePath - path to the file where the passwords will be stored.
+PASLOK_FILE_PATH - path to the file where the passwords will be stored (default: ~/.paslok/.paslok).

 Arguments:
     -l - list all names and comments